thisisthejay/Programming-for-Lawyers/README.md

 #### Create a GitHub Account

 You should setup a [GitHub](https://github.com/) account.
 GitHub is platform where code is stored and shared for projects big and small - just like this one.
 Having an account will be useful as you can use it as a gateway to a large number of programming resoruces.
 By having a GitHub account you won't have to have uniqiue login credentials for other websites you use where GitHub authentication is supported.

-You'll discover that GitHub is referred to in a lot of resrouces and it is important to become comfortable with it and the underlying *version control* protocol itself called Git.
+You'll discover as we progress that GitHub is referred to in a lot of resrouces and it is important to become comfortable with it and the underlying *version control* protocol itself called Git.

 #### Install a code editor